Assyrian culture: Kalo d-Sulaqa ('Bride of the Ascension')

 Assyrians would celebrate this day like any other feast, with music, dancing, food and drink, but also with a few differences.
 Apart from the little girls dressed as brides, there was also a custom practised by Assyrians living in Hakkari, where ropes were tied to strong branches of large trees.
 After this was done, all those present would attempt to climb one, and any not doing so would mean bad luck for them, while anyone reaching the end of the rope and the branch would have the best of luck for the coming year.
 This was done to represent the Ascension of Jesus and the eventual resurrection of the dead and final judgement.
 This custom is seldom practised today apart from certain areas in the northernmost extremities of Iraq.

 In Urmi, on the other hand, it was customary for the little girls in the villages to dress as brides and when doing their rounds of their villages would also ask for pennies or trinkets.
 This is a reflection of the generally greater wealth of the Assyrians in the plains of that region.

 It is also said that the very same custom was used during fierce battles.
 Young girls, dressed as brides, were ordered to take provisions to the men fighting on the battlefield.
 Their mothers, knowing that they may never return, used this custom to instill courage in their young daughters.

-In Syria, young girls and boys would join together and form a couple, dressed as bride and groom, and then go from door to door, singing.
+In Syria, young girls and boys would join and form a couple, dressed as bride and groom, and then go from door to door, singing.
 They were usually rewarded, not with money or candy, but with wheat, rice, fruits, and so on.
 At the end of the day, the children would go out to a field to cook and eat what they had collected.

 This custom, particular to members of the Church of the East and the Chaldean Catholic Church, survives in these communities worldwide and is marked by a party, often women only.
 It is also a new custom to hold a mock wedding reception complete with khigga, slow dance, dinner, and cake, the only difference being that the bride, groom, best man and maid of honour are all young girls.